OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ## Alignment

-As OTT is assembled, the alignment procedure examines every source node, either choosing an alignment target for it in the union taxonomy, or leaving it unaligned.
+As OTT is assembled, the alignment procedure examines every source node, either choosing an alignment target for it in the workspace, or leaving it unaligned.
 The following is a breakdown, by source node, of how it reached its decisions one way or the other, pooled for all sources.

 [combine this table with description of each row]